cbott/RemoteNote/README.md

     - Once again, [this](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/updating-ssl-certificates) tutorial
     - Make sure to add the `setPins()` line to the WiFi101 "FirmwareUpdater" example sketch
     - I had to use an older 1.8.x version of the Arduino IDE to get the updater tool to work
-1. Create a Google Sheets document and enable link sharing
+1. Create a secret [gist](https://gist.github.com/) titled `Messages`
-    - Place your message in the cells
+    - Place your message in the file
-    - Fill in the last row with `#END` as the code will read up to that specific keyword
+    - RemoteNote will read up to 100 characters or until the keyword `#END`, though only 80 printable characters will fit on the screen
 1. Create a file called `secrets.h` with the following definitions
     ```
     // secrets.h